freifunk-gluon/gluon/docs/user/getting_started.rst

 Special variables
 .................

+GLUON_DEBUG
+  Setting ``GLUON_DEBUG=1`` will provide firmware images including debugging symbols usable with GDB or similar tools.
+Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
+Unset by default.

 GLUON_DEVICES
   List of devices to build.
 The list contains the Gluon profile name of a device, the profile name is the first parameter of the ``device`` command in a target file.